top of page

 Lynda Dillard

-Boys Camp Director
+Boys Camp Co-Director

 Summer camp was a formative element of my childhood.
 The experiences and energy I gained from camp stayed with me all year long.
 I volunteered as a counselor as soon as I was old enough, filling my summers with camps around the Pacific Northwest.
 Those summers led to directing the camp waterfront during my college years while I was working on my Bachelor of Science in Exercise Science at Pacific University (go Boxers!) and eventually directing camps.